iluwatar/java-design-patterns/virtual-proxy/README.md

 ## Intent of Virtual Proxy Design Pattern

-Provide a surrogate or placeholder for another object to control its creation and access, particularly when dealing with resource-intensive operations.
+The Virtual Proxy Design Pattern is a crucial component in Java design patterns, enabling efficient resource management and performance optimization through controlled object creation.
+It provides a surrogate or placeholder for another object to control its creation and access, particularly when dealing with resource-intensive operations.

 ## Detailed Explanation of Virtual Proxy Pattern with Real-World Examples

 Real-world example

-> Imagine a high-end art gallery that showcases expensive and delicate pieces of art.
+> Just as a high-end art gallery uses photographs to save resources and reduce risks, the Virtual Proxy Pattern in Java manages resource-intensive operations by displaying only necessary objects, significantly enhancing system efficiency.
 To protect the actual artwork and reduce the risk of damage or theft, the gallery initially displays high-quality photographs of the artworks.
 When a serious buyer expresses genuine interest, the gallery then brings out the original artwork from a secure storage area for viewing.
 >
 > In this analogy, the high-quality photograph serves as the virtual proxy for the actual artwork.
 The real artwork is only fetched and displayed when truly necessary, thus saving resources and reducing risk, similar to how the Virtual Proxy pattern defers object creation until it is needed.